Helion55/DevSecOps-on-Netflix-Clone/README.md

 gitlab-runner run
 ```
 Give a tag for your runner, this tag will be used in the pipeline script.
 Now you are ready to execute your pipeline script on Local Runner.

 ### 2. Creating Pipeline file
 On root of repository create a file named ```.gitlab-ci.yml``` .
 This is the default name GitLab search for pipeline file.

 ### 3. Testing the application
-As local machine have npm already installed this commands are typed to test and fix the code.
+As local machine have npm already installed type this commands to test and fix the code.
 ```
 npm install
 npm audit fix
 ```
 ### 4. Building Docker Image
 A docker argument should passed during build, the API Key of the The Movie Data Base Website https://www.themoviedb.org/ .
-Create a account and create a your API Key in TMDB.
+Create a account and create a API Key in The Movie Database website.
 Copy and paste the API Key on docker build command
 ```
   docker build --build-arg TMDB_V3_API_KEY=TMDB-WEBSITE-API-KEY -t $CI_REGISTRY_IMAGE/YOUR-IMAGE-NAME:YOUR-IMAGE-VERSION .
 ```